Swaggyk15/SwaggyChess/README.md

 Prior to this, I had never used Java, and since I wanted to learn more about how the language itself, I decided to take on the task of developing something I enjoy while learning a new technology.
-Despite this, this project still has much more potential as I would like to add a database to keep track of all game a user has played, as well as possible include an AI to play against in the near future.
+Despite this, this project still has much more potential as I would like to add a database to keep track of all gamea a user has played, as well as possibly include an AI to play against in the near future.
 Also, if you would like to play chess, feel free to add me on chess.com: swayyk!

 How can you run this project?